Charging Points API (DOT-NL)

-*Note: These APIs are still under development and the specifications may change.
+These APIs are still under development and specifications may change.

-To connect to Dafne, you can contact the NDW Servicedesk.
-Indicate that it is about connecting to Dafne.
-From there information regarding the connection will be exchanged and connection tests will be carried out.
+To connect to DOT-NL, you can contact the NDW Servicedesk.
+Please indicate that you are connecting to DOT-NL, NAP-EV, or Dafne.
+Subsequently, arrangements will be made on how to set up the connection, and connection tests will be conducted.

-OCPI (Open Charge Point Interface) is a protocol that enables communication between charge point operators and service providers and is maintained by the EVRoaming Foundation.
+OCPI (Open Charge Point Interface) is a protocol that enables communication between charging point operators and service providers and is maintained by the EVRoaming Foundation.

-For delivery to Dafne, using OCPI-2.2.1, openapi-specifications have been created for the pull and push functionality (4.1.3 in OCPI-2.2.1), which indicate what information is expected through the endpoints.
+For delivery to DOT-NL, via OCPI-2.2.1, openapi specifications have been established for the pull and push functionality (4.1.3 in OCPI-2.2.1), which indicate what information is expected through which endpoints.

-In addition to OCPI-2.2.1, the following optional elements have been made mandatory in the openapi specifications due to the AFIR:
+In addition to OCPI-2.2.1, due to the AFIR, the following optional elements have been made mandatory in the openapi specifications:

 Object | Element |